Rem Pitlick: Chicago Blackhawks (2024)

 Pitlick was traded to the Chicago Blackhawks on January 6, 2024 for a conditional seventh-round pick in the 2026 NHL entry draft.
 He made his debut on January 9 in a 2–1 loss to the Edmonton Oilers, playing on the first line with Philipp Kurashev and Taylor Raddysh.
 He appeared in nine games with Chicago, going scoreless.
 He was placed on waivers by the Blackhawks on February 14 and after going unclaimed, was assigned to Chicago's AHL affiliate, the Rockford IceHogs.
 He appeared in 27 games with Rockford, scoring 14 goals and 33 points.
 At the end of the season, Pitlick was left unsigned and departed the team as unrestricted free agent on July 1.

-San Jose Barracuda, Bakersfield Condors
+Minor league

 As an un-signed free agent well into the midpoint of the season, Pitlick was belatedly signed to a AHL contract with the San Jose Barracuda on February 5, 2025.
 Pitlick played out the remainder of the season with the Barracuda, posting 13 points through 18 appearances.

 As a free agent, Pitlick opted to continue in the AHL by joining younger brother, Rhett, after signing a one-year contract with the Bakersfield Condors on June 25, 2025.
+On December 14, the Condors traded Pitlick to the IceHogs, in exchange for Tyson Feist, marking Pitlick's second stint within the organization.